nekohkr/dantto4k/README.md

 dantto4k.exe <input.mmts> <output.ts> [options]
         '-' can be used instead of a file path to enable piping via stdin or stdout.
 options:
-        --disableADTSConversion: Uses the raw LATM format without converting to ADTS.
+        --disableADTSConversion: Use the raw LATM format without converting to ADTS.
-        --listSmartCardReader: Lists the available smart card readers.
+        --listSmartCardReader: List the available smart card readers.
-        --smartCardReaderName=<name>: Sets the smart card reader to use.
+        --smartCardReaderName=<name>: Set the smart card reader to use.
 ```

 ### BonDriver_dantto4k.dll